-My wife Marcela & I had just eaten at Hattie B’s Hot Chicken and were on our way back to our hotel room when I spot in the distance a cartoony hot dog drawing.
-I feel like I could go for a hot dog.
+Marcela & I had just eaten at Hattie B’s Hot Chicken and were on our way back to our hotel room when I spotted a cartoony hot dog drawing in the distance.
+But, of course, I can always go for a hot dog.
 So, we turned into the Cori’s Doghouse ( 106 29th Ave N, Nashville) parking lot.

 I’m overcome with emotion when I walk over to the fountain machine.
 It can’t be.
-I call Marcela to show her; there’s RC Cola on Draft.
-She does a lousy job of pretending to be excited for me, which makes me laugh.
+I call Marcela to show her there’s RC Cola on Draft.
+She does a lousy job of pretending to be excited for me, making me laugh.

 It’s been over 20 years since I last laid eyes on RC Cola available in this format.
-This alone has made this stop special.
+Drinking a fountain RC Cola alone has made this stop special.

 The buttered New England-style bun adds another level of flavor to this excellent chili cheese onion dog.
 If the cheese had been a little more melted, it would have been a grand slam.

 I take my time with the corn dog as I intersperse bites of it with a few of those fresh-cut fries, and the slurps of RC Cola tie everything together.
-I take in this moment and enjoy it.
+Then, finally, I sit back, take in this moment and enjoy it.

-Now months later and after having some time to think about the menu, I’m positive that Cori’s DogHouse needs a Miami Dog and not a Florida on there.
+Now months later, and after having some time to think about the menu, I’m sure that Cori’s DogHouse needs a Miami Dog and not a Florida on there.

 What would be in a Miami Dog?
 You tell me.